 Best Hair Dryer of 2021

-An all-around great hairdryer, we think the Trezoro Professional is the best option for most people.
+The Trezoro Professional is an all-around great hair dryer, and we think it's the best option for most people.
 This easy-to-use and ergonomic model delivered one of the best performances in our temperature and airflow tests — even melting some of the blades on our handheld anemometer at its maximum temperature.
-It has three different heat settings and two air speed settings, along with a cool shot feature to round out all of the functions you need to style your hair for any occasion.
+It has three different heat settings and two airspeed settings, along with a cool shot feature to round out all of the functions you need to style your hair for any occasion.
 Also included are two flat nozzles for directing airflow, and to keep up with cleaning needs, the filter twists off easily.

-The Trezoro doesn't include a circular diffuser, and we found that the filter cap can be harder to remove than some of the other products we've tested.
-We found that the matte finish can show fingerprints, so if this is the kind of thing that bothers you, know that you'll probably need to wipe it down regularly.
-Despite this, we don't think you can go wrong with the Trezoro, which we consider to be a great hairdryer.
+On the downside, the Trezoro doesn't include a circular diffuser, and we found that the filter cap can be harder to remove than some of the other products we've tested.
+Fingerprints can show on the matte finish, so if this is the kind of thing that bothers you, you'll probably want to do a regular wipedown.
+Despite this, we don't think you can go wrong with the Trezoro, which we consider to be a great hair dryer.

-If you want a premium product and don't have a budget to stick to, give the Dyson Supersonic a look.
-This machine breaks the mold a bit when it comes to looks, bringing out a futuristic style by concealing the fan blades inside the handle.
-It meets a variety of styling needs and offers plenty of different heat and airflow options, effectively dries hair, and is very easy to use.
-This dryer comes with three different nozzles — a circular diffuser and two flat concentrators — that magnetically attach for another futuristic component.
+If the sky's the limit for your hair care routine, check out the premium Dyson Supersonic.
+This machine breaks the mold when it comes to looks, bringing out a futuristic style by concealing the fan blades inside the handle.
+It's super easy to use, meets various styling needs, and offers plenty of different heat and airflow options.
+The Supersonic has three different nozzles — a circular diffuser and two flat concentrators — that magnetically attach to another futuristic component.
 It has one of the longest cords of our test fleet, and we found it to be one of the most comfortable and ergonomic to hold.

-We didn't find many causes for complaints with the Dyson, but we'd be remiss not to mention the high price of this model.
-It costs substantially more — 5-6 times as much — as the next most expensive product.
+We have no major gripes with the performance of the Dyson, but we'd be remiss, not to mention its extraordinarily high price tag.
+It costs substantially more — 5-6 times more — than the next most expensive product.
 If you don't mind paying a premium to get the best of the best, the Dyson is an excellent product and might be the one for you.

-If you need a new hairdryer but aren't interested in dropping a lot of money on it, our suggestion is the Conair 1875 Pro.
-While this might not be our absolute favorite model, it undeniably does the job it is intended for and gets your hair dry.
-This budget option has multiple different heat and airspeed settings and includes a single concentrating nozzle that slides on and off.
+If you just need a basic hair dryer without dropping a wad of cash, have a look at the Conair 1875 Pro.
+While this might not be our absolute favorite model, it undeniably does its job and for an affordable price.
+It features multiple heat and airspeed settings and includes a single concentrating nozzle that slides on and off.

-We found that this hairdryer doesn't seem to dry hair as quickly as some others, seemingly due to its lower maximum airflow.
-The interface on this model can be a little harder to use than other models we tested, and it has a shorter cord as well, making it less mobile.
+This hair dryer doesn't dry hair as quickly as others, seemingly due to its lower maximum airflow.
+The interface on this model can be a little harder to use than other models we tested, and it has a shorter cord, making it less mobile.
 However, it's hard to argue with the price tag on this Conair, as it costs a fraction of most other options and does a decent job of drying your hair.